krishaamer/green-filter-research/research/literature/ai.md

     experience through chat (chatbots), using voice generation (voice assistants), virtual avatars (adds a visual face to the robot).

-### Writing AI Characters {#writing-ai-characters}

--   @aletheaaiAletheaAIAI2021: Writing AI Characters, creating a personality
--   Writing as training data? large language models.
-GTP3
--   LLM’s are able to assume the personality of any character that exists inside of its training data.

 ### Voice Assistants {#voice-assistants}

 -   Voice assistants need to continuously record human speech and